High Deductible Medicare Supplement Plan G

-High Deductible Medigap Plan G also covers foreign travel emergency health care services up to $50k per incident while traveling outside the United States.
+- Foreign travel emergency health care services up to $50k per incident while traveling outside the United States

-Additionally, this plan pays all or most of the costs associated with Medicare-covered hospital stays up to an extra 365 days after Medicare benefits have been exhausted.
+- All or most of the costs associated with Medicare-covered hospital stays up to an extra 365 days after Medicare benefits have been exhausted

-Once your 6-month open enrollment period ends, obtaining a Medicare Supplement Plan may be difficult unless an insurance company in your state offers guaranteed issue rights.
-Guaranteed issue means that insurance companies must provide you with a policy without considering any medical conditions that may increase the risk to them as long as specific requirements are met.
+It is essential to note that if you obtain a policy outside of open enrollment, it may cost more than received during the initial enrollment period and have fewer benefits available compared to policies purchased during open enrollment.
+Once your six-month open enrollment period ends, obtaining a Supplement plan may be difficult unless an insurance company in your state offers guaranteed issue rights.
+(Guaranteed issue means that insurance companies must provide you with a policy without considering any medical conditions that may increase the risk to them as long as specific requirements are met.)

 In some cases, these requirements can include evidence of prior continuous creditable coverage or be enrolled in Part A and Part B of Medicare.

 How to Find a Medicare Supplement Plan That Fits Your Needs

 Start by determining what level of coverage you need and what services are covered by each Medicare Supplement plan.
 In addition, it would be best to consider your medical needs when researching Medicare plans, as different plans may cover other medical expenses.